 Mid- to upper-level players can choose from a wide range of topics from one-on-a-part consorts to classes featuring a particular composer; from recorder technique to the skills of Baroque music.
 Some classes are specifically for recorders while others offer the opportunity to make music with other instruments and voices.
 Those interested in exploring the special qualities of the renaissance recorder can sign up for one-on-a-part consorts focusing on those instruments and on the arts of playing renaissance music.
 Baroque Ensembles, The Art of the Baroque and Recorder Master Class offer opportunities to work in-depth on the special skills of playing Baroque music, from ornamentation and articulation to expressing the Passions.

 For the most advanced recorder players we offer high-level classes within our central program, as well as several special programs

 Recorder Boot Camp

-An auditioned program for serious and accomplished adult players who wish to carry make significant technical progress during the week.
-Limited to 8 students, participants work intensely with our stellar faculty to hone skills and gain musical expertise.
+An auditioned program for serious and accomplished adult players who wish to make significant technical progress during the week.
+Limited to 8 students, participants work intensively with our stellar faculty to hone skills and gain musical expertise.

 An auditioned program aimed at high-school and college-aged players who want to work in a group of like-minded peers to improve their playing, learn new skills and generally have a lot of fun making music.
 This program is also a springboard for the Virtuoso Recorder program.